-316.3 Determining Flood Hazard Location and Base Flood Elevation:

-- A. The flood hazard areas identified by the Federal Insurance Administration, in a scientific and engineering report entitled the "Flood Insurance Study for Jefferson County, Oregon", dated July 17, 1989, with accompanying FIRMs, is hereby adopted by reference and declared to be a part of this Ordinance.
-These documents will be the means for establishing the location of flood hazard areas.
-The Flood Insurance Study is on file with the County. - B. In areas where the base flood elevation is shown on the FIRM or the Flood Insurance Study profiles, the base flood elevation at the proposed building site shall be extrapolated from the elevations that are immediately upstream and downstream from the location of the proposed use. - C. When base flood elevation data is not provided on the FIRM or the Flood Insurance Study, the applicant shall employ an Oregon registered professional engineer to prepare a report certifying the base flood elevation in accordance with Federal Emergency Management Agency (FEMA) standards.
+- 316.3 Determining Flood Hazard Location and Base Flood Elevation: - A. The most recently adopted flood hazard areas identified by the Federal Insurance Administration, in official Flood Insurance Rate Maps (FIRM) are hereby adopted by reference and declared to be a part of this Ordinance.
+[Ord O-049-18] - B. In areas where the base flood elevation is shown on the FIRM or the Flood Insurance Study profiles, the base flood elevation at the proposed building site shall be extrapolated from the elevations that are immediately upstream and downstream from the location of the proposed use. - C. When base flood elevation data is not provided on the FIRM or the Flood Insurance Study, the applicant shall employ an Oregon registered professional engineer to prepare a report certifying the base flood elevation in accordance with Federal Emergency Management Agency (FEMA) standards.
 The report shall set forth the elevation of the 100-year flood, and cite the evidence relied upon in making such determination.
 The calculated base flood elevation may be from mean sea level or may be based on an assumed elevation when tied to a benchmark.
 The location of the benchmark shall be described in the report and shown on a map that must be included with the report.
 The report may be accepted or rejected by the County.